Audit Committee Charter

 - Review the annual internal audit plan, discuss the extent to which it addresses high-risk areas with the Vice Chancellor and Chief Audit Officer and management, and approve the final audit plan and all major changes to the plan.

 - Review internal audit reports and responses, and monitor the completion of recommendations.

 - Approve the internal audit mission statement, charter, and other governance documents related to internal audit activities in the University.

-- Assure the effectiveness of the internal audit function, including the adequacy of its staffing and budget, performance relative to its annual plan, the existence of unjustified restrictions or limitations, and concurrence in the appointment or dismissal of the University Auditor.
+- Assure the effectiveness of the internal audit function, including its organizational structure, adequacy of staffing and budget, performance relative to its annual plan; and ensure there are no unjustified restrictions or limitations.

 - Call for the review of the Vice Chancellor and Chief Audit Officer, not less than once every three years, and provide input to the Board of Trustees on the Vice Chancellor and Chief Audit Officer’s performance.
 At its discretion, the Committee may retain outside consultants to assist with the review.

 - Make recommendations to the Board of Trustees for the appointment, dismissal and compensation of the Vice Chancellor and Chief Audit Officer.